Banner AvioConsult

 AvioConsult wrote a letter to the CEO of The New Piper Aircraft, Inc. on 9 August 2006 expressing concerns about the imperfections in the Pilot's Information Manuals of Piper Aircraft and to present recommendations for improvement.

-But the company never responded.
+The company never responded.

-Mitsubishi MU-2B, USA 10 Dec.
+Mitsubishi MU-2B, USA, 10 Dec.
 2004

 Shortly after takeoff, the left engine failed.
 The pilot returned for landing via a left-hand circuit; the left propeller was feathered.
 The airplane did overshoot the final approach of runway 35R and was cleared to the next runway 28.
 The landing lights were then seen turning down toward the terrain.
 The airplane crashed; the two souls onboard were fatally injured.